-Every year the cooperative is required to conduct an annual meeting of the membership.
-The purpose of the meeting is to hold an election of directors, share financial information and provide a cooperative update.
-Being a cooperative means we’re owned by you, our members.
-Southern Indiana Power annual meeting will be held on Thursday, April 20, at 7 p.m. at Tell City Jr./Sr. High School’s auditorium….
+Every year, the cooperative conducts an annual meeting of the membership.
+The purpose of the meeting is to elect directors, share previous years’ financial results and provide an overall cooperative update.
+The 2023 Southern Indiana Power annual meeting will be held on Thursday, April 20, at 7 p.m. at Tell City Jr./Sr. High School’s auditorium….
 Continue reading.

-There are so many benefits that come with co-op membership, but perhaps one of the best benefits is capital credits.
-What are capital credits?
-At the end of each year, Southern Indiana Power calculates our operating margin, which is the amount by which our income exceeded our expenses during the year.
+At the end of each year, Southern Indiana Power calculates our operating margin, which is the amount our income exceeded our expenses during the year.
 We then allocate the operating margin as “capital credits” to each member based on the amount of electricity he/she purchased throughout the year.
 When our board of directors determines it’s… Continue reading.